ahussam/GprOxy/README.md

 # GprOxy.go

-GprOxy is a tool to check web proxies and save the working ones to use later in further attacks such as IP rate-limit, blocking, and country connection check.
+GprOxy is a tool to check active web proxies and save the working ones to use later in further attacks such as IP rate-limit, blocking, and country connection check.

 ![ss](ss.png)